 But sometimes she does want to check email or do some web surfing herself.
 So I set up her own account on the iBook and now and then she'll be expecting something or want to do some on-line shopping or research and she'll use it.
 Though "use it" is a poor choice of words: "endures it" or "suffers it" are more accurate.

 Let me say again, yes, I KNOW I SHOULD TRAIN HER.
 There are two reasons why I haven't.
 First, one of the secrets of a 36 year marriage is that I am fully aware that I have no patience for teaching anything to my spouse.
 I learned years ago that any such efforts only lead to frustration and unhappiness.
 Secondly, IT'S TOO LATE.
 She already hates the Mac.
 She already thinks it's badly designed, horribly complicated, and if she ever got an Apple software engineer cornered, well, it wouldn't be pretty.
 I think at this point it is better to just leave things as they are: her softly cursing as she types, and me at the other end of the trailer rolling my eyes and biting my tongue.

 Here are her major gripes, presented with editorial comment:

-I explained that it does, you just need to use the "fn"
+I explained that it does, you just need to use the "fn" key with it.

-added that it's more of a limitation of the iBook keyboard than the Mac OS.
+I muttered something about not using ad hominem arguments, but added that it's more of a limitation of the iBook keyboard than the Mac OS.